Domestic Applicants: How to Apply

 - NOTE: Those earning degrees in the Bologna system must submit a completed evaluation which includes ALL academic work and proof of degree conferral.
 Bologna degrees are carefully reviewed and therefore must be complete.
 Applicants earning a Bologna degree will not be considered if a partial WES evaluation is submitted.

-- NOTE: SJSU does NOT deem the 3-year bachelor’s degree from India as comparable to a 4-year U.S. bachelor’s degree and therefore will not meet the CSU eligibility requirements.
+- NOTE: SJSU does NOT deem the 3-year bachelor’s degree from India as comparable to a 4-year U.S. bachelor’s degree.
+Therefore it will not meet the CSU eligibility requirements.

 STEP 6 – Submit Test Scores [SJSU Institution Code: 4687]